 How can I save money on a time-of-use rate plan?

-Before, on a flat electric rate, the only way to reduce your bills was to simply use less electricity.
 On a time-of-use rate, you can lower your bill by shifting when you use energy to partial-peak and off-peak hours.
 Rates during partial-peak and off-peak hours of the day are lower than rates during on-peak hours.
 This puts you in the driver's seat so you can have more control over your bills.
 PG&E can help you identify ways to shift energy use away from peak hours and conserve energy in your business with rebates for making energy efficiency upgrades.

 Who do I contact if I have a question about my bill?